The FTSE 100 vs FTSE 250

 The FTSE 250, which was established in 1992, is a mid-cap stock index which is made up of the next 250 largest companies by market capitalisation listed on the LSE.
 In other words, the FTSE 250 comprises of the 101st – 350th largest companies listed in London.

 Unlike the FTSE 100, the companies which make up the 250 are more domestically focused.
-For this reason, the FTSE 250 is viewed by many as a better indicator for the health of the overall UK economy.
+For this reason, between the FTSE 100 vs FTSE 250, the FTSE 250 is often viewed as a better indicator for the health of the overall UK economy.

 FTSE 100 vs FTSE 250 – The Numbers